ibm-cloud-docs/app-configuration/ac-properties.md

 1. Provide the property details:
    - **Name** - name of the property.
    - **Property ID** - the property ID value is auto suggested based on the entered property name.
 You can modify the same, if needed.
 Use the **Property ID** value as the identifier in your SDK or API code.
    - **Property type** - specify the type of the property.
-Supported type includes Boolean, String, and Numeric.
+Supported type includes Boolean, String, Numeric, and Secret reference.
 For more information about property type and default values, see [Selecting property type](#selecting-properties-type).
    - **Default value** - specify the default value for the property type selected.
 For more information, see [Selecting property type](#selecting-properties-type).
    - Optionally, you can add the property to one or more collections by selecting in the **Add to collection** list.
    - **Description** - add a description of the property, which is optional.